2 min read

 Becoming an Englishian

-If you're good at Maths, you aspire to become a mathematician.
-If you enjoy History, become a historian!
+If you're good at Maths, you could aspire to become a mathematician.
+If you enjoy History, why not become a historian!

 If you're good at English, you could become a writer.
-(Okay, I made up the word 'Englishian' in the title, and yes it makes me cringe, too).
+(Yes, I made up the word 'Englishian' in the title, and it makes me wince, too).

-• How often do medical professionals need to communicate clearly, with important consequences if they don't?
+🏥 How often do medical professionals need to communicate clearly?
+(All the time, with important consequences if they don't.)

-• Is maths important to sport?
+🏀 Is maths important to sport?
 (Yes!
-Its everywhere - in game statistics, player nutrition and performance data.)
+It is everywhere - in game statistics, player nutrition and performance data just as a start.)

-• Without the arts, where does the content everyone watches / reads / listens to comes from?
-(And no, AI was not used to write this blog post...)
+✍️ Without the arts, where does the content everyone watches, reads or listens to comes from?
+(And no, AI was not used to write this blog post.)

 The subtle art of surprise

-One of the powerful but very simple things all teachers can do is to talk about careers that use the knowledge and skills in their subject, every day.
+One of the powerful but simple things all teachers can do is to talk about careers that use the knowledge and skills in their subject, every day.
+As the OECD's global indicators of teenage career readiness remind us, having a conversation with an adult at school about your ideas for the future is a vital step towards career readiness.

-These short examples in the video are examples and real contributions from teachers to The Heart of the Future course and show how everyone gets inspired - educators AND students - when we start showcasing the relevance of our learning area.
+They show how everyone - educators AND students - gets inspired when we start showcasing the relevance of our learning area.

 HOTF Microcredential square